f3rry12/EasyDeployFlask/README.md

 What you need to prepare:
 * Have verified account at https://www.pythonanywhere.com
 * Install Spark (opsional, its required if you use ML that need Spark).
-You can follow my other repo  [install-pyspark-split1](https://github.com/f3rry12/install-pyspark-split1) (you can install it later after deploy this web project)
+You can follow my guide in my other repository  [install-pyspark-split1](https://github.com/f3rry12/install-pyspark-split1) (you can install it later after deploy this web project)

 ### How to Deploy